duck123acb/chess/README.md

 # duck123acb Chess

-A work in progress chess engine with a GUI
+A work in progress chess bot with a GUI

-You can only play a game of chess by yourself currently
+You can play a game as white against a bot as black, but the bot SUCKS at openings (and in general, all it knows how to do is count material)
 If you want a different starting position, you have to change the `FEN` constant in the `main.rs` file

 ![image](https://github.com/user-attachments/assets/3f5d5d17-c98d-493b-a914-a757899dc7ae)